US Citizens Starting a Business Overseas: Top Money-Saving US Expat Tax Tips

 - Meals and entertainment

-Be aware that you may need to validate the legitimacy of these expenses and save any documentation that you can.
+Be aware that you may need to validate the legitimacy of these expenses and save any documentation that you can for three years or more.
 When in doubt, check with an accountant or tax professional to confirm the legitimacy of your deductions.

 7. Choose the Right Country When Starting a Business Overseas

-And last but not least, consider where you are going to live!
+Consider where you are going to live!
 The best country to set up a business for tax purposes may vary, depending on your industry.
-There are no individual or corporate taxes if you move to the United Arab Emirates, but the tax rate in Japan is over 20% for corporations, and the highest marginal tax rate for individuals is a whopping 45%.
-So think carefully about where you reside, as that alone can have the biggest impact on your financial success abroad!
+There are no individual or corporate taxes if you move to the United Arab Emirates, but the overall cost of living is high.
+The tax rate in Japan is over 20% for corporations, and the highest marginal tax rate for individuals is a whopping 45%.
+Think carefully about where you reside, as that alone can have the biggest impact on your financial success abroad!

 8. Consider Buying an Existing Business